Vaithre/lunar-plasma/README.md

 ## Installation

-There are two ways to obtain Lunar Plasma: clone the repository for development, or download a release archive for a minimal installation.
+There are two ways to obtain Lunar Plasma: clone the repository for development, or download a release archive.

 ### From Git